 Taking a road trip with your dog is definitely an awesome and an unforgettable experience.
 It's also a great way to put some adventure in your lives when the weather is less than favorable.
 To make that trip a more enjoyable experience, keep these things in mind before before hitting the road with your furry friend.
 Plan Ahead When Taking a Road Trip With Your Dog 1.
 Motion Sickness Just … [Read more...]

 You wanted a hiking buddy with lots of energy and that was always excited to go when you are so you got a puppy.
 You can't wait to hit the trails with your new pup and introduce them to a life of adventure.
 But should you?
 Puppies shouldn't go on substantial hikes until their bodies have fully matured.
-So how old should your puppy be before they start hiking?
-At What Age is it Safe for Puppies … [Read more...]
+This article is about hiking with your puppy but the same information applies whether you want … [Read more...]